dorfingerjonas/movie-theater/README.md

 make sure to add the missing Annotations

-use the `JsonObjectBuilder` to build a custom a json object with the `id` of the show, the `title` of the movie, and the name of the `theater`
+use the `JsonObjectBuilder` to build a custom json object with the `id` of the show, the `title` of the movie, and the name of the `theater`

 return status code 200 (ok)